 Lazarus was written in 1986 by Bread for the World staff member Joel Underwood.
 That version has been presented over 2,000 times in churches, schools, and community theaters.
 In 2013, Dr. William Cummings II revived and updated Lazarus with exciting new musical arrangements.

 Lazarus: the DVD

-Order the DVD with a full–length, live recording of a 2014 performance in Washington, D.C., video clips, music excerpts, and information on producing Lazarus in your church or school.
+Order the DVD with a full–length, live recording of a 2014 performance, video clips, music excerpts, and information on producing Lazarus in your church or school.